Pseudo-Riemannian manifolds with recurrent spinor fields: Pseudo-Riemannian manifolds with irreducible holonomy algebras

 Now we follow the ideas form \cite{Mor97} and \cite{Ik06}.
-Let $s$ be a local non-vanishing section of $l$.
-The computations similar to \cite{Ik06} show the equality for all vector fields $X$.
-Here $\Ric$ is the Ricci tensor considered as the endomorphism of the tangent bundle.
-Consider the distributions $T$ and $E$ defined in the following way Since we may choose $s$ in a neighborhood of each point and any two such spinor fields are proportional on the intersections of the domains of their definitions, the distributions $T$ and $E$ are defined globally on $M$.
+The computations similar to \cite[Lem.
+3.1]{Mor97} and \cite[Th.
+2]{Fr} show the equality for all vector fields $X$.
+Here ${\rm Ric}$ is the Ricci operator.
+Consider the distributions $T$ and $E$ defined in the following way: Since we may choose $s$ in a neighborhood of each point and any two such spinor fields are proportional on the intersections of the domains of their definitions, the distributions $T$ and $E$ are defined globally on $M$.
 We claim that the both distributions are parallel.
 Suppose that $X\in \Gamma(T)$, then for any local vector field $Z$ it holds i.e. $T$ is parallel.
-Let $X\in \Gamma(E)$, then locally there exist vector field $Y$ such that $X\cdot s=\i Y\cdot s$ for any local vector field $Z$ it holds i.e. $E$ is parallel.
-Since $\Ric\neq 0$ and $w=id\theta\neq 0$, \eqref{M2} shows that $T\neq TM$ and $E\neq 0$.
+Let $X\in \Gamma(E)$, then locally there exist vector field $Y$ such that $X\cdot s={\rm i} Y\cdot s$.
+For any local vector field $Z$ it holds i.e. $E$ is parallel.
+Since ${\rm Ric}\neq 0$ and $w=id\theta\neq 0$, \eqref{M2} shows that $T\neq TM$ and $E\neq 0$.
 Since the holonomy algebra of $(M,g)$ is irreducible, $T=0$ and $E=TM$.
-Thus for any local vector field $X$ there exists a unique vector field $Y$ such that $x\cdot s=\i Y\cdot s$.
+Thus for any local vector field $X$ there exists a unique vector field $Y$ such that $X\cdot s={\rm i} Y\cdot s$.
 This defines an endomorphism $I$ of the tangent bundle such that

-Consequently, $I$ is an almost complex structure on $M$.
-We claim that $I$ is parallel.
-Indeed, \eqref{M7} implies for all vector fields $X$ and $Y$ the following
+Consequently, Since $T=0$, it holds $I^2(X)=-X$, i.e. $I$ is an almost complex structure on $M$.
+Now we show that $I$ is $g$-orthogonal.
+It holds This implies, in particular, $g(I(X),I(Y))=g(X,Y)$.
+Next we claim that $I$ is parallel.
+Indeed, \eqref{M7} implies for all vector fields $X$ and $Y$ the following: